 Is Professionally Embarrassing Information Already Out There?

 A lot of people have discovered that information they’ve shared online socially can impact them professionally.
-Some employers do check applicants out online, to see what’s out there.
+More and more employers check applicants out online to see what’s out there.
+Employers may expect you to give them links to your social media accounts so that they can check them out easily.
+If they want this, take some time to make sure your social media accounts won’t mess up your job hunt.

 No one has perfect control over what appears on a search for their name online.
 I’m not currently on the first page for my name, one of the curses of having a very common name.
 But since I’m not exactly going for the guru thing I’ve never stressed about getting my name up there in the rankings.